mitsuba-renderer/enoki/docs/gpu.rst

 :cpp:func:`count`, etc.) are best avoided whenever possible, because they require that all prior computation has finished.
 In other words: each time Enoki encounters a horizontal operation involving an unevaluated array, it triggers a call to :cpp:func:`cuda_eval`.
-That said, horizontal operations are executed in parallel using NVIDIA's `CUB <https://nvlabs.github.io/cub/>`_ library, which is fairly efficient.
+That said, horizontal reductions are executed in parallel using NVIDIA's `CUB <https://nvlabs.github.io/cub/>`_ library, which is a highly performant implementation of these primitives.

 Interoperability with other Python frameworks